 Therefore, it is obvious how to construct a function of 2t variables with optimal algebraic immunity from two functions of (2t-1) variables with respective algebraic immunities equal to t and to (t-1).
 But, constructing a function of (2t+1) variables with optimal algebraic immunity from two functions of 2t variables is much more difficult since both restrictions must have optimal algebraic immunity and they must also satisfy some additional conditions.

-Some bounds on the algebraic immunities of some classical constructions, such as the Maiorana-McFarland family, can be found in [14, 10].
-Moreover, an iterative construction which provides an infinite family of balanced Boolean functions with optimal algebraic immunity is presented in [11].
+Some bounds on the algebraic immunities of some classical constructions, such as the Maiorana-McFarland family, can be found in [24, 15, 25].